atan009/vimrc/README.md

 --------------
 Before installng, make sure you have git and vim.

-To download the pre-configured vim, type the command below to download .vimrc and all the included plugins.
+Type the command below to download .vimrc and all the included plugins.

 	sh <(curl https://github.com/atan009/vimrc/raw/master/download.sh -L)